 |Further details outdoors|

-- Cots and high chairs are available on request
+For Parents: Travel cots and high chairs are available on request.

 Northumberland is renowned for being one of the most beautiful counties in England, with very little to spoil the natural landscape.
 It is also very rich in history with more castles than any other county and links with the beginnings of Christianity on nearby Holy Island.